sensu/sensu-docs/content/sensu-go/5.8/sensuctl/reference.md

 ### Handling large datasets

-When querying sensuctl for large datasets, you use the `--chunk-size` flag with any `list` command to avoid timeouts and improve performance.
+When querying sensuctl for large datasets, you can use the `--chunk-size` flag with any `list` command to avoid timeouts and improve performance.
 For example, the following command returns the same output as `sensuctl event list` but makes multiple API queries (each for the number of objects specified by `--chunk-size`) instead of one API query for the complete dataset.

 {{< highlight shell >}}
-sensuctl event list --chunk-size 20
+sensuctl event list --chunk-size 500
 {{< /highlight >}}

 #### sensuctl check